hmcts/azure-access-packages/README.md

 Access policies are defined and reused within the `azuread_access_package_assignment_policy` resource to assign policies to packages.

-## Defining a policy
+## Adding a new access package

+Update the [`entitlement-packages.yml`](entitlement-packages.yml) file with your new package by copying another similar one.
+If you are adding a new group that wasn't previously used before you will need to add it to the catalog in [`entitlement-catalogs.yml`](entitlement-catalogs.yml).

+## Policies

+Existing policies that cover most use cases are:

+- `self-approval`
+  - One day access, no approval required.
+- `self-approval-with-justification`
+  - One day access, no approval required, must provide justification on the request.
+- `Database`
+  - Standard database policy, 1 day access, can extend once for an additional 24 hours, requires approval and justification.

-Additional access policy can be added by creating a new file in this folder and defining the properties for you specific policy.
+Additional access policy can be added by creating a new file in the `package-policies` folder and defining the properties for you specific policy.

-Existing policies that cover most use cases are
-- General <br>
-  This is a default policy to be used if no specific requirements in setting
-- Database<br>
-  Used for packages that grant access to DB related resources
-- Others (WIP)<br>
-  Add list here (WIP)

 ## Setting a Policy
-To associate a policy with an access package simple
+To associate a policy with an access package it's easy.

-- Define the policy if no already existing.
-The policy definition looks like
+- Define the policy if it doesn't already exist.
+The policy definition looks like:

 ```yaml
 name: "General"